BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUDBack.md

 ### 1.2 Model Builder file
 Now the entity is created, we can create the ModelBuilder file corresponding into the InfrastructureData project.
 Each feature has a ModelBuilder file prefixed by the name of the feature.
-For example PlaneModelBuilder.cs.<br>
+For example PlaneModelBuilder.cs.

-Theses files are included into the DataContext file.<br>
+Theses files are included into the DataContext file.

 Here you can see the example of Plane Model Builder file.
 As an aggregate can have several classes, a modelBuilder file can describe several tables.